gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

 To run :

 Verifies and Updates any user-name changed for any twitter users
-     ./manage.py update_usernames
+       ``./manage.py update_usernames``

 Verify and Update user-name for a specific twitter user
-    ./manage.py update_usernames - -user='twitter user-names'
+       ``./manage.py update_usernames - -user='twitter user-names'``

 populate_uids
 --------------
+Populate_uid is now a depricated command, as it is now executed implicitly.
-Its a depricated command.Twitter accounts have a unique uid associated with it.
+Twitter accounts have a unique uid associated with it.
 Each twitter user stored in SFM, is populated with its unique uid as well.
 This command fetches these uids using the twitter user-names.It is automated, and is signaled to execute whenever a new twitter user is added in the system.

 streamsample
 ------------